 - Best credit method.
 The lender only considers the best credit profile and completely disregards the lower credit score.

 - Weighted average method.
 The lender puts more weight on the business owner’s credit than the nonowner’s credit.

 - Nonweighted average method.
 The lender considers your and your cosigner’s credit equally.

-The best credit and nonweighted average methods could be the most beneficial to your business — especially if you don’t have strong personal credit.
-But if your lender uses the weighted average method, applying with a cosigner won’t be of much help unless they can provide some collateral.
-And even then, you might not want to — they’ll be putting their assets at risk for little reward.
+The best credit and nonweighted average methods are the most beneficial to your business — especially if you don’t have strong personal credit.
+But if your lender uses the weighted average method, applying with a cosigner won’t be much help unless they can provide collateral.

 Pros and cons of business loans with cosigners

 - Can help you qualify with more lenders.